 Mid-Yorkshire Hospitals NHS Trust

-On 31st July we met some fantastic staff and volunteers at Pinderfields Hospital in Wakefield which is one of three making up the Mid-Yorks NHS Trust.
+Recently, we met some fantastic staff and volunteers at Pinderfields Hospital in Wakefield which is one of three making up the Mid-Yorks NHS Trust.

 They have a brilliant initiative borne out of their commitment to provide dignity in care for their patients.
 It's a sad truth that many are admitted to hospital without basic clean clothing due to homelessness, or perhaps arrive inappropriately dressed due to dementia or other mental health problems.
 Often on their own, they don't have family or friends to provide these basic items.